robertovillarejo/botkit-starter-dads-infotec/README.md

 - The client access token
 - The developer access token

-For fulfillment support:
-- The endpoint of the external system (host and port)
-- The credentials

 ## Usage
 Fist, make sure you're done with all environment variables in your `.env` file.